sanand0/til/til.md

   51. Crowd your life with gadgets
   52. Fall into the content trap
 - 08 Nov 2025.
 "But when an identity based belief was challenged, the brain responded as if under physical attack."
 [Why Engineers Can't Be Rational About Programming Languages](https://spf13.com/p/the-hidden-conversation/)
 - 08 Nov 2025.
-Notes from [How to build a cult](https://www.youtube.com/watch?v=I9Njb8Lw5Xc), Lulu Cheng, The Knowledge Project
+Notes from [How to build a cult](https://www.youtube.com/watch?v=I9Njb8Lw5Xc), Lulu Cheng, The Knowledge Project podcast
   - Conviction is infectious.
   - Communicate at the INTERSECTION of interests.
 Learn theirs
   - Begin with "why your story matters to them" (first sentence).
 That beats "how you tell it" > "where you tell it".